Netflix/atlas/CONTRIBUTING.md

 #### Testing

 Where possible, test cases should be added to cover the new functionality or bug being fixed.
-Test cases should be small, focused, and quick to executed.
+Test cases should be small, focused, and quick to execute.

 #### Pull Requests